amatkivskiy/android-investigator/README.md

 It can be most useful when debugging is not effective any more because there are too many checkpoints to step through or there is asynchronicity.
 Adding a few simple Investigator log calls to checkpoints can provide a **overview about the order of the events, the object instances in play, variable values, where the watched method is called from, and on which thread**.
 (I also found myself using it instead of simple debugging, too.)

+Note: The Investigator log calls usually take under 1 ms to complete so it shouldn’t be disruptive to the normal program flow.

 Download
 ----------
 Android Investigator is available in [Maven Central][MavenSearch].